gargmegham/PubMedGPT/ReadMe.md

 - `/disease` - Diagnose a disease
 - `/call` - Book an appointment, if not already booked
 - `/end` - Ends the current conversation
-- '/pay' - Pay for services
+- `/pay` - Pay for services
+- `/choose_disease` - Choose a disease, and start it's diagnosis

 ## Setup
 1. Get your [OpenAI API](https://openai.com/api/) key